Pond Hill Farm Cafe

 Minimum Length of Stay: Full Internship

-As a culinary trainee, your main focus will be daily preparation and execution of daily lunch service, assisting with private farm-to-table events, and canning production.
+As a culinary trainee, your main focus will be daily preparation and execution of service out of our prep and pizza kitchens.
+This will include assisting with both public and private events and canning production.
 While it is preferred that you arrive with some basic cooking skills and knowledge of proper sanitation, it is not required.
 Trainees need to be prepared for a challenge and to take on a significant degree of responsibility in our fast-paced kitchens.
 You will have the opportunity to explore other areas of the farm as time permits.

 Areas of focus:

-Café Kitchen – most of your time will be spent working in the café kitchen & pizza kitchen preparing lunches, with responsibility for the daily set up, operation, cleaning, and closing of the kitchen area as directed by the chef.
-These duties include, but are not limited to, preparation and execution of lunch menu items, washing dishes and other various kitchen equipment and utensils, and advance preparation of food items in accordance with production requirements.
+Café Kitchen – most of your time will be spent working in the café kitchen & pizza kitchen preparing lunches and dinner, with responsibility for the daily set up, operation, cleaning, opening and closing of the kitchen area as directed by the chef.
+These duties include, but are not limited to, preparation and execution of menu items, washing dishes and other various kitchen equipment and utensils and advance preparation of food items in accordance with production requirements.
 These processes must be held to our quality standards while maintaining a safe, sanitary work environment, ensuring quality and consistency by following recipes and production and portion guidelines.
-You will also participate in special events including farm-to-table dinners, of which trainees may take a larger role in each subsequent dinner.
-The spring/summer/fall season(s) of 2022 will introduce a new, expanded service.
+You will also participate in special events including farm-to-table dinners.
+The spring/summer/fall season(s) of 2023 will introduce a new, expanded service.

 Canning Kitchen – On occasion you will work in canning production.
 Your duties will include but not be limited to, prepping vegetables and other ingredients according to FDA approved recipes, processing jars in hot water baths, assisting with record keeping, labeling finished product and cleaning.
 All production is overseen by the Pond Hill Farm employee with commercial canning credentials, and maintaining a sanitary environment will be of utmost importance.

 Educational Opportunities: Trainees discuss goals with the chef and choose additional areas of interest.
 We strive to use as much as we can from our own farm, so there is an opportunity to learn how to rotate menu items with seasonal availability and how to turn excess or slightly damaged produce from a liability into a profit.
 Opportunities exist to design, prepare, and execute a course at a Farm to Table dinner for up to 60 guests, learning to work with a diversified, professional staff, adjusting preparation of all menu items in accordance with fluctuating business due to seasonality, and the purchasing/receiving of raw materials.
-Other opportunities exist for product development in the canning kitchen.
-We are always looking for ways to incorporate our produce into new products.
-Research and development in this area will be overseen by the Pond Hill Farm employee with credentials for commercial canning.
+Other opportunities exist for individuals who want to go above and beyond once duties of normal operations have been mastered.

-Stipend: $10/hr plus a portion of tip sharing from front of house.
-Employees will receive discounts on farm merchandise.
-Produce and other staple food items will be provisioned, as well as wild protein (lake trout, salmon, and venison), when in season and the hunting/fishing is good.
+Stipend: $13/hr plus a portion of tip sharing from front of the house.
+Employees will receive discounts on farm food & merchandise.
+“Rent” is $125/week and is deducted from each paycheck..

-Housing: On property housing with two kitchens and two bathrooms is provided in a rustic, shared cabin.
-Each trainee has their own room, and wi-fi, washer and dryer are available.
+Housing: On property housing with two kitchens & two bathrooms is provided in a rustic shared cabin.
+Each trainee has their own room.
+Wi-Fi, washer/ dryer, Garbage, recycling, “Rent” is $125/week and is deducted from each paycheck.